pantor/inja/README.md

 inja::render("Hello {{ name }}!", data); // "Hello World!"
 ```

 ## Integration

-Inja is headers only.
-Just one dependency: json by nlohmann.
+Inja is a headers only library, which can be downloaded in the releases or directly from the `src/` folder.
+Inja uses json by nlohmann as its single dependency, so make sure that it is included before inja. json can be downloaded.

 ```c++
 #include "json.hpp"